What Is Strategic Account Management?

 If you’re selling to a key account, you know them already.
 And they know you.
 You’re important to each other.
 You’ve built trust.
 That’s a very strong platform—one you should be careful to protect.

-At the same time, most realize they can and should be doing more work with their key accounts.
-Since no one else is going to make sure the client receives maximum business value from their relationship with your company, you must be proactive to make it happen.
+At the same time, most recognize they can and should be doing more work with their key accounts.
+No one else is going to make sure the client receives maximum business value from their relationship with your company.
+It’s up to you to know your accounts, understand their needs, and pursue opportunities.

-Yet many sellers—especially seller-doers such as at services firms—think, "I shouldn’t bother my clients," and "I don’t want to upset their trust.
+Yet many sellers, especially seller-doers such as at services firms, may be averse to outreach.
+They may think, "I shouldn’t bother my clients," and "I don’t want to upset their trust.
 They can’t see me too as self-interested, and selling to them does that."

 This thinking is misguided.